tuliofalmeida/tuliofalmeida.github.io/_pages/about.md

 ## Beyond the academy

-I am currently running around Paris and will run the Paris Marathon in 2024 and am documenting this process in [photos](https://www.instagram.com/running2marathon/)!
+I'm currently running around Paris and will run the Paris Marathon in 2024 and I'm documenting this process in [photos](https://www.instagram.com/running2marathon/)!